History & Mission

 On February 12, 2010, the Lincoln Park Community Shelter celebrated its 25th year of service to the homeless.
 The LPCS continues to rely on the support of volunteers and supporters throughout the community.
 Much appreciation goes to the founding churches, community residents and businesses for continuing to support the LPCS.

-In 2011, the Lincoln Park Community Shelter received the Alford-Axelson Award for Non-Profit Managerial Excellence.
+In 2011, the Lincoln Park Community Shelter received the Alford-Axelson Award for Non-Profit Managerial Excellence and the Emergency Fund Service Excellence Award

 On February, 2012, the Lincoln Park Community Shelter was the recipient of the Unity Award from Saint Josaphat Parish.
 The award is given annually to one organization that demonstrates excellence in Community Service, outreach, and unity amongst other individuals and organizations in the neighborhood.